Cederberg's orphan tree

 It's the opposite with local cedars.

-The secreted resin which humans used traditionally as poultices for rheumatism and gout, falls to the soil preventing germination of nearby seeds.
+They secrete resin which humans used traditionally as poultices for rheumatism and gout.
+In the soil where resin has fallen, seeds don't germinate.

 "The leaf of every tree